 UofL's Information Technology unit (IT) provides a variety of technology-based services in support of the university's students, faculty and staff.
 IT also supports the instruction and research missions of the university by providing imaging and television services, graphical design, copy and printing services.
-Additional information concerning Information Technology services can be found on the IT web pages at: http://louisville.edu/it/
+Additional information concerning Information Technology services can be found on the IT web pages at: http://louisville.edu/it/.

-Information Technology provides a wide range of services through iTech Xpress, an online store for university students, faculty and staff with a store location in the Miller Information Technology Center (lower Level). iTech Xpress offers discounted software and downloads, computers, copy services, mobile broadband loaner cards, and computer repair.
+Information Technology provides a wide range of services through iTech Xpress, a technology store for university faculty, staff and students with a store location in the Miller Information Technology Center (lower Level) and an online store at louisville.edu/it/itechxpress. iTech Xpress offers discounted software and downloads, computers, copy services, mobile broadband loaner cards and computer repair.

-In addition to iTech Xpress in the Miller IT Center, two copy center locations (Ekstrom Library and the Dental School) provide photocopying, high-speed duplicating, and document preparation services with a wide variety of finishing options.
-The copy centers support preparation and distribution of instructional packets for faculty.
+In addition to iTech Xpress in the Miller IT Center, a copy center location in the Dental School basement provides photocopying, high-speed duplicating, and document preparation services with a wide variety of finishing options.
+Both centers support preparation and distribution of instructional packets for faculty.